ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.2 Internal Control Policies and Procedures.md

 D.  Physical Security

-    c.
+    a.
 Policy: The organization maintains physical security of its assets to ensure that only people who are authorized have physical or indirect access to money and other valuable property.

 This Policy was approved by the Board of Directors of ESIP on October 17, 2017.

-####